Relativity free of coordinates: Abstract

 \section{Abstract}

-The concept of an inertial reference frame, which actualizes Euclidean geometry, is not confined to the statics of hardly deformable solids but extendible to the dynamical phenomena where Newtonian mechanics is valid, defining its concept of time.
+The concept of a physical space, which actualizes Euclidean geometry, is not confined to the statics of solids but extensible to the phenomena where Newtonian mechanics is valid, defining its concept of time.
 The laws of propagation of electromagnetic disturbances modify Newtonian formalism for sufficiently fast free motions within each spatial domain of its validity for slow motions and introduce the extended concept of time by uniting those of Newtonian which can exist in different spatial domains of their validity.

-A boost direction for a pair of inertial reference frames is that spatial direction in one of the frames along which the other frame moves.
+A boost direction for a pair of physical spaces is that spatial direction in one of the spaces along which the other space moves.
 Free motions of point particles make an instrumentation for identifying the boost direction as well as events on a straight line along that direction.
-The concept of a boost direction secures the physics-based formulation of the basic relativity effects: the time dilation and retardation, the contraction of the length along and the spatial invariance across the direction of relative motion of two frames.
+The concept of a boost direction secures the physics-based formulation of the basic relativity effects, which eventually results in the relation between two arbitrary spaces in terms of their position vectors and time of a given event.

-Eventually, that formulation results in the relation between two arbitrary frames in terms of their position vectors and time moments for a given event.
-The obtained transformation rules for the components of the position vector differ from the vector-like relationship known in the literature because the latter actually deals with column vectors made of Cartesian coordinates of true vectors and appears identical to a boost coordinate transformation.
+The obtained transformation rules for the components of the position vector differ from the vector-like relationship known in the literature because the latter actually deals with column vectors made of Cartesian coordinates of true vectors and appears identical to a coordinate transformation referred to as a boost.

-Within the physics-based approach, addressing the transformation of coordinates implies specifying some coordinate systems in each frame in terms of physical objects/directions.
-This yields a logically consistent and physically meaningful presentation of the coordinate transformations commonly exploited in the special relativity theory, which makes observable effects associated with those transformations evident.
-In particular, for a Cartesian coordinate system subjected to a boost coordinate transformation, the coordinate-free technique of reasoning allows one to evaluate its instantaneously observable apparent distortion easily.
+Within the physics-based approach, the transformation of coordinates implies specifying coordinate systems in each frame in terms of physical objects/directions.
+This yields a logically consistent and physically meaningful presentation of the coordinate transformations commonly exploited in the special relativity theory, which makes manifestations of those transformations evident.
+Specifically, for a Cartesian coordinate system subjected to a boost, the coordinate-free technique of reasoning allows one to evaluate its apparent distortion easily.